Best 15 Vegan Iodine Sources For Your Kids

 1. Iodized Salt

-All types of iodized salt are the top Vegan Iodine Sources.
-According to the ATA, iodized salt was responsible for eradicating much of the iodine deficiency that plagued the United States in the early 1900s.
-Iodized salt is table salt that has been combined with minute amounts of various iodine salts.
-It looks like plain salt.
-However, a little goes a long way!
-A quarter teaspoon (1.5 grams) of iodized table salt contains 76 micrograms of iodine.
+All types of iodized salt are the top vegan iodine sources.
+According to the ATA, iodized salt eradicated much of the iodine deficiency that plagued the United States in the early 1900s.

 2. Seaweed

-“One of the best sources of iodine is sea veggies,” Hever says.
+“One of the best sources of iodine are sea veggies,” Hever says.
 According to the National Institutes of Health, seaweed such as nori, wakame, and kombu kelp provide some of the highest levels of iodine among all foods.
-232 mcg of iodine are found in ten grams of dried nori, a form of seaweed widely used to make sushi.
-This is significantly above the recommended dietary requirement of 150 micrograms of iodine.

 3. Kombu Kelp